msalibian/STAT406/Lecture19/README.md

     ##
     ## $`8`
     ##
-    ##      BREAST MCF7A-repro MCF7D-repro
+    ##   BREAST MELANOMA    NSCLC  OVARIAN    RENAL  UNKNOWN
-    ##           2           1           1
+    ##        1        1        3        1        8        1

-Note that clusters 2, 3, 5, 6 and 7 are dominated by one type of cancer.
-Similarly, almost all melanoma and renal samples are in clusters 7 and 6, respectively, while all CNS samples are in cluster 2.
-Cluster 4 is harder to interpret.
-Although all ovarian cancer samples are in this cluster, it also contains 2/3 of the NSCLC samples.
+Note that clusters 3, 4, 6 and 7 are dominated by one type of cancer.
+Similarly, almost all melanoma and renal samples are in clusters 7 and 8, respectively, while all CNS samples are in cluster 4.
+Cluster 5 is harder to interpret.
+Although all but one ovarian cancer samples are in this cluster, it also contains 2/3 of the NSCLC samples.
 It may be of interest to compare these results with those using different numbers of clusters.

 Finally, we will compare this partition (obtained with the usual K-means algorithm started from `100` random initial configurations) with the one found by K++ as implemented in `flexclust::kcca`: